What to Expect at Your Naturalization Interview

 Testing Your Knowledge of U.S. Civics

-In some USCIS offices, they split the interview up, by having one officer test you on civics as well as written English, and then another one do the actual interview.
+In some USCIS offices, they split the interview up, by having one officer test you on civics as well as written English, and then another one doing the actual interview.
 If that’s not the case where you are, however, the interviewing officer will simply ask you up to ten questions from the list of 100 possible ones provided by USCIS.
 As soon as you have answered six questions correctly, the officer will stop, and you will have passed this portion of the interview.

 If you are unable to answer six out of ten questions correctly, the interview will stop, and you will be rescheduled for another day (within the next 90 days).